openedx-unsupported/devstack/docs/devstack_interface.rst

   Variation:
   + ``make dev.stop.<service>`` will only stop the specified container

-- ``dev.down``: stops and removes all running containers as well as any networks that were created.
+- ``dev.remove-containers``: stops and removes all running containers as well as any networks that were created.
 Next time you use dev.up.<service> to bring up containers, your containers have reverted back to the pulled image.

   Note: This will not affect content of the databases.

   When to use: use this command only if you are okay with removing any changes you might have made to your containers.
-You will likely want to use ``make dev.stop`` instead of ``make dev.down``.
+You will likely want to use ``make dev.stop`` instead of ``make dev.remove-containers``.

   Variation:

-  + ``make dev.down.<service>`` will stop and remove only the specified container.
+  + ``make dev.remove-containers.<service>`` will stop and remove only the specified container.

     Note: This will only bring down <service>'s container and not its dependencies.